-Made with human-grade ingredients does NOT mean a finished product is actually legally, human grade.
-An ingredient might start off being fit for people to eat it, but once it is shipped to a pet food plant and processed according to regulations for feed grade products, the term “human grade” can no longer apply.
+Made with human-grade ingredients does NOT mean a finished product is actually legally human-grade.
+An ingredient might start off being fit for people to eat, but once it is shipped to a pet food plant and processed according to regulations for feed-grade products, the term “human grade” can no longer apply.
 By true definition, that ingredient is not human grade.

 What we do know is this: Fresh, whole food is good for dogs.
 Kibble loaded with corn and other fillers/sugars can lead to problems in a dog.

 We recommend what we feed, and we have been feeding Dr. Harvey’s for a long, long time.
 When I sat down for a face-to-face interview with the CEO of Dr. Harvey’s, Wendy Shankin-Cohen, she told me this:

 People call us and tell us they never feed their dogs table scraps.
 We ask them, why not?
 Wendy reminds me that Dr. Karen Becker often writes that veterinary medicine is the only profession that encourages telling patients to feed their pets processed foods.
 Dogs’ systems are not designed to process food in this way.